-Anomaly desires to be on the vanguard of thought leadership in this space, and has formed a Board of Advisors comprised of select individuals who bring a wide range of experience, knowledge and perspective in the areas of life skills training and professional development.
+Anomaly is a "Protector of Possibilities" and desires to be on the vanguard of thought leadership in this space, and has formed a Board of Advisors comprised of select individuals who bring a wide range of experience, knowledge and perspective in the areas of life skills training and professional development.

 While some advisory boards are merely ornamental, Anomaly’s Board of Advisors is actively engaged in the growth of the organization and are committed to aiding in the strategic development and overall mission.

 Together we can make an impact in the lives of athletes at all levels, helping them find success such that they can positively impact themselves, their families and their communities.

 Together we can show them how to become an Anomaly.

 A former Division I athlete and U.S. Army veteran, Luke established Anomaly to help raise the life skills development levels of current and future athletes based on working with his sports law clients.